mwszaj/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 Exemplary | Adequate | Needs Improvement
 --- | --- | -- |
 |Explained why web developer would use tool| Explained how, but not why developer would use tool| Did not mention how or why a developer would use tool  |

+Babel is a JavaScript compiler that allows you to code with the newest version and make it compatible with older versions and browsers.
+I think this is essential for web developers to assure a good compatibility.

+Frameworks such as Angular or Node.js are needed to improve the speed coding.
+They provide a lot of functionalities for free.

+Testing tools are the last part of coding, but not the less important.
+With them, you con find holes, bugs and things that you don’t expect to happen.
+You can easily improve your code with this tools.
+Some of them are: Jest, Mocha, and Jasmine.